 Advocacy Campaign "For Safe Roads" is aimed at reducing mortality and injuries on the Ukrainian roads.
 The Campaign was initiated by CEDEM in 2016 in partnership with the "Vizion Zero" CSO, the Association of Cyclists in Kyiv, the Autoacademy of Driver's Skills and unites international and Ukrainian experts, legislative and executive authorities.
 Directions of advocacy in 2017 - reducing the speed of the road traffic - introduction of automatic recording of traffic rules' violations - promotion of the use of safety belts - reducing distraction on mobile phones and gadgets while driving of drivers use safety belts of drivers in big cities are at any moment getting distracted by mobile phones while driving First results With the launch of the Campaign, road safety in 2017 became a pressing issue, and the CEDEM's activities in this area increased importance of the issue and actualized the need to resolve the existing problems in this sphere.
 In 2017, the Government approved changes to the traffic regulations for reducing the maximum permitted speed in the urban area to 50 km/h, which was one of the requirements of the "For Safe Roads" Campaign.
 The video "Buckle up" made as part of the "For Safe Roads" Campaign by "Dyvovyzhni" NGO in partnership with CEDEM and Vizion Zero, promotes the use of seat belts among drivers and passengers.
-4,3 million views on TV channels "TRK Ukraina", "UA: First", "UA: First Digital", "UA: Crimea" and 27 branches of the PJSC NPBC 800 thousand views on screens in Uber cars 136 thousand views in Facebook Smoke-free Kyiv After the legislative ban on tobacco advertising, which was advocated by CEDEM, one of the last channels to promote cigarettes were the sales locations.
+4,3 million views on TV channels "TRK Ukraina", "UA: First", "UA: First Digital", "UA: Crimea" and 27 branches of the PJSC NPBC on screens in Uber cars in Facebook Smoke-free Kyiv After the legislative ban on tobacco advertising, which was advocated by CEDEM, one of the last channels to promote cigarettes were the sales locations.
 For several years, the Centre has been working with its partners to fight for a complete ban on the placement of cigarette packs at points of sale.
 On 17 April 2017, thanks to public efforts, the Verkhovna Rada Committee on Health Issues approved draft law No. 4030a.
 The document was developed by the Centre for Democracy and Rule of Law, in partnership with the Coalition "For Tobacco-Free Ukraine".
 The main rule of the 4030a draft law is the total prohibition of the visible placement of cigarettes at the points of sale.
 Cigarettes should be placed in special boxes, behind closed doors or rollers in such a way that they cannot be seen from the outside or inside the premises where they are sold.
 Tobacco lobby and conflict of interest The CEDEM's experts participated in the investigation of a potential conflict of interests of high-level officials with organizations that actively promote legislative initiatives and regulations that are favourable to tobacco companies.
 The study was conducted by Transparency International Ukraine, together with its partners.
+According to the results of the study, the experts emphasized the need to strengthen control over violations of anti-tobacco legislation, counteracting the conflict of interests in this area, and ensure the state's interaction with tobacco companies as openly as possible.